lambdaclass/concrete/docs/KNOWN_HOLES.md

 these containers stores Copy elements, and the H12-checked front end still enforces linearity on the values BEFORE they enter the container.

+Decision (review 2026-07-14; RESOLVED 2026-07-15 — full rules in
+`docs/RUNTIME_COLLECTIONS.md` "Drop-glue rules", the single source of truth):
-Decision (review 2026-07-14, refined again): Phase 7 now pulls this forward before broad stdlib breadth.
-The permanent fix is **compiler-generated drop-glue at monomorphization**: when `Vec<File>` / `HashMap<String, Buffer>` / etc. is instantiated, the compiler resolves the element/key/value destruction path statically and emits the loops that destroy live slots before storage is freed or reused.
-No trait objects, no stored destructor function pointer in each collection value, and no permanent caller-supplied `drop_with(f)` burden.
-`drop_with(f)`-style APIs are acceptable only as an explicitly-labeled temporary bridge if a workload needs non-Copy collections before drop-glue is ready.
+Phase 7 pulls this forward before broad stdlib breadth.
+The permanent fix is **compiler-generated drop-glue at monomorphization**: when `Vec<String>` / `HashMap<String, Bytes>` / etc. is instantiated, the compiler resolves the element/key/value destruction path statically and emits the loops that destroy live slots before storage is freed or reused.
+No trait objects, no stored destructor function pointer in each collection value, and no permanent caller-supplied `drop_with(f)` burden. `drop_with(f)`-style APIs are acceptable only as an explicitly-labeled temporary bridge if a workload needs non-Copy collections before drop-glue is ready.

+Pinned rules (see RUNTIME_COLLECTIONS for the full statements): `Destroy` is infallible-only PERMANENTLY (fallible cleanup keeps explicit `close(self) -> Result` and no `Destroy` impl — so `Vec<File>` never gets `.drop()`; the idiom is drain-and-close, every error owned); `Vec<T>: Destroy` iff `T: Destroy` (conditional-impl machinery, compositional compile error); glue capabilities are derived from element destructors and visible in the drop signature (the final model — anything else is capability laundering through generated code);
+v1 glue is `with(Alloc)` as a documented V1 RESTRICTION (every real `Destroy` today is memory-only), with the symbolic associated-capability machinery in Check deferred until an infallible non-`Alloc` destructor is pulled.

 Because Concrete aborts rather than unwinds, the H18 fix does not need Rust's panic-unwind drop-flag machinery.
 It only needs normal-path destruction for